gabriellanzer/Ravine-ECS/README.md

 ## How to use

 TODO - Document the general API usage.
 Code is mostly self-explanatory though...
+And the *main.cpp* shows an example.
+Besides that, the [OpenGL integration repo](https://github.com/gabriellanzer/Ravine-ECS-Showdown) is quite interesting in performance-wise operations (though very WIP).

 ## Storage Scheme
 To ensure the lowest cache-miss frequencies as possible, while mantaining a few nice features of linear access, I decided to have storage **arrays per component types**.
 Each of these arrays is holds groups of components, **ordered by their entities archetypes**.
 A given storage state is represented by the following diagram: